 This page will provide you with helpful information and answers to questions you may have regarding piano lessons.
 Music study at UALR can take several forms.
 For undergraduates, this includes the BA Music Major, the BM Music Major, the Music Minor, or elective study in music.
 For graduate students, this includes the Master of Education degree with an emphasis in music, or the Master of Arts in Liberal Studies (MAIS) degree with an emphasis in music.

 For elective piano study, no audition is required.
-Beginners should enroll in Class Piano 1, MUAP 1114, to start lessons.
-Students with previous piano training who read treble and bass clef and play hands together at the level of having passed Class Piano 2 with a B or higher may enroll in private lessons in MUPR 1126 or 1226, by permission of instructor.
+Beginners should enroll in Piano for Non-Majors, MUAP 1150, to start lessons.
+Students with previous piano training who read treble and bass clef and play hands together at the level of having taken one year of lessons may enroll in private lessons in MUPR 1126 or 1226, by permission of instructor.
 However, admission to the BA Music Major as a piano principal, or the BM degree as a piano major, private lessons in MUPR 2226 and higher, is by audition only.
 Auditions are scheduled by appointment during the Fall and Spring semesters, and summer.
 The technique and repertoire requirement for auditions is explained below.
 Prospective BA music majors whose principal instrument is piano should prepare a short program according to the following guidelines:

 - Two contrasting pieces.
 Each piece should represent a different historical style (Baroque, Classical, Romantic, or Twentieth Century).

 - At least one of the selections should be performed from memory.